-A new airport cannot operate in isolation from the community it serves and will need to be supported by a quality surface transport network to ensure the efficient movement of passengers, employees and freight.
+The new airport cannot operate in isolation from the community it serves and will need be supported by a quality surface transport network to ensure the efficient movement of passengers, employees and freight.
 Road upgrades will provide better road linkages within the Western Sydney region and benefit the region's growing population, including through reducing commuting times.

-The Australian and NSW governments have committed \$3.6 billion over 10 years in major road infrastructure upgrades in Western Sydney.
+The Australian and NSW governments have committed \$4.1 billion over 10 years in major road infrastructure upgrades in Western Sydney.

-These upgrades, including the new M12 motorway and relocating The Northern Road around Luddenham and the Airport, will relieve pressure on existing infrastructure and provide connectivity to the Airport before operations commence.
+These upgrades, including the new M12 Motorway and relocating The New Northern Road around Luddenham and Airport, will relieve pressure on existing infrastructure and provide connectivity to the Airport before operations commence.
 In addition, they will amplify the economic gains from developing the Airport by improving connectivity for Western Sydney and beyond.

-The projects that currently comprise the Western Sydney Infrastructure Plan (WSIP) are shown in Figure 10.
+The projects that comprise the Western Sydney Infrastructure Plan (WSIP) at the time the Airport Plan was determined are shown in Figure 10.
 The first two rounds of projects under the \$200 million Local Roads Package have been announced and are underway.
 A further two rounds will be conducted from 2019-2020 to 2023-2024.

-Figure 10:Western Sydney Infrastructure Plan
+Figure 10: Western Sydney Infrastructure Plan